cs60050/MacTrackz/Docs/Model Building.md

 ![](https://github.com/cs60050/MacTrackz/blob/master/Picture/3.png)

 This output is stored in *feature_extracted.txt*<br/>
-Once, the features is extracted then manually labeling of the datasets as +ve and –ve is done based on a particular threshold value (as described above).
+Once, the features is extracted, manually labeling of the datasets as +ve and –ve is done on the basis of particular threshold value (as described above).
 The python script *learning.py* takes *feature_extracted.txt* as input and generates output of the form:<br/>

 ![](https://github.com/cs60050/MacTrackz/blob/master/Picture/4.png)